zhuangli200/Rockstar/README.md

 This program, called rockstar, is developed to facilitate the cryo-EM data processing with RELION.
 This program works in three modes, namely subset, hr, and exclude mode.
 This program includes the following files:
-  rockstar.py         -> Main program
+- rockstar.py, Main program
-  STAR.py             -> module file that defines a STAR class
+- STAR.py, module file that defines a STAR class
-  RelionTools.py      -> A collection of functions which are used for parsing relion log files and output.
+- RelionTools.py, A collection of functions which are used for parsing relion log files and output.
-  MyTools.py          -> Customized Print tools
+- MyTools.py, Customized Print tools
 **Prerequisite:**
 To properly run the rockstar.py, one can create an conda environment with the rock.yml configuration file.
-Alternatively, one can run `conda env create --name=hello python=3.8.8 pandas=1.2.7 numpy=1.2.3`
+Alternatively, one can run `conda env create --name=hello python=3.8.8 pandas=1.2.3 numpy=1.19.2`
 **Usage:**
-> To use the hr mode,
+> To use the hr mode
 The _data.star from last iteration of 2D classification, the resulting class average stacks, the dimensions of the images from which particles are extracted, and an output filename need to be provied.
 Optionally, if the class average stacks are too small for you visualize, you can choose to specify a scale factor to make them bigger.

 Example commands: